-Monzo vs. Starling Bank: Who will win the mobile banking battle in 2018?
+Monzo vs. Starling Bank: Who's winning the mobile banking battle?

-And as we head into 2018, we wondered which of these two new current accounts is best?
+But which bank offers the most?
 Is either of them worth switching to as your “main” current account?
 Read our thoughts below, and tell us what you think by leaving either of them a review.

 Sign Up & On-boarding

-With both banks, this takes typically less than five minutes.
+With both banks, sign-up typically takes less than five minutes.
 Crucially, neither require any paperwork to be filled in, no forms need printing and posting via snail mail.
 It’s as simple as taking a photo of some ID, entering a name and address, and recording a quick verification video to prove your identity.

 Once up and running, the apps themselves require little in the way of “hand holding” as they’re both very self explanatory, and put the most common features front and centre.
 Adding funds and viewing transactions is as easy as can be expected.

 COULD BE IMPROVED: Perhaps it’s part and parcel of registration without paperwork, but we do have reports of users being unable to be identified on registration, which is obviously frustrating and leaves potential customers with a bad first impression.

 Interest Rates / Fees & Charges

 While both accounts are free — for now — that doesn’t mean they always will be.
 Monese infamously adopted a monthly £4.99 charge which didn’t exactly go down well with existing users following a free for life promise.